 Hemodialysis, as performed on humans with failing kidneys, is not done frequently in pets.
 In September of 2008, the veterinary school, University Of Florida released as press report of a successful hemodialysis procedure on a dog.
 I do not know if other Centers are attempting it.

-Undoubtedly, some of the medications that are currently being tried by veterinarians on cats and dogs with kidney failure will prove to be beneficial.
+Undoubtedly, some of the medications that are currently being tried by veterinarians on cats with kidney failure will prove to be beneficial.
 The only way we make progress in medicine is through experimentation.
 However, as in the case with every disease of humans and animals, the majority of these new medications will be found to not be helpful.
-If traditional medications and procedures are longer helping your pet, there is no harm in trying an experimental therapy.
+If traditional medications and procedures are no longer helping your pet, there is no harm in trying an experimental therapy.
 Things that are sold over the Internet with marvelous claims to desperate owners are always worthless.
 Some veterinarians are not above offering dodgy treatments as well. (ref) The ones Google might choose to advertise on this website are no better